simonliska/clicktime-cli/Readme.md

 ### clicktime-cli
-Interactive prompt for time tracking in ClickUp
+Unofficial interactive prompt for time tracking in ClickUp

 ### Motivation
 Main motivation for me was to save some time